-

 Well, that was a rollercoaster of a week.
 It ended with me coughing like a fifty a day trooper, diagnosed as a chest infection and told by the GP to take it easy, not something I’m especially good at.
 The … Continue reading

-Posted in miscellany, family, thought piece, 2022
+Posted in 2022, family, miscellany, thought piece

 Tagged 2022, dog, family, garden, running, the london marathon, thought piece